nicolasdanelon/UnofficialDocs/source/extensibility/plugins.rst

 In order to create plugins, you need to get acquainted with the Sublime Text API and the available commands.
 Documentation on both is scarce at the time of this writing, but you can read existing code and learn from it too.
-In particular, the ``Packages/Default`` folder contains many examples utilizing undocumented commands and API calls.
+In particular, the ``Packages/Default`` folder contains many examples of undocumented commands and API calls.